openCEC/CEC-IDE/extensions/grunt/README.md

 # Grunt - The JavaScript Task Runner

-**Notice:** This extension is bundled with Visual Studio Code.
+**Notice:** This extension is bundled with CEC-IDE.
 It can be disabled but not uninstalled.

 ## Features